wmjohnanderson/Computational-Fabrication-Blog/_posts/2024-04-21-BoardGameBoxGeneration.md

 ### Fabrication Materials
 - **PLA Filament:** The type of filament used with the MKS3+ Printer.
-- **1/4" Thick Plywood:** The material used for laser cutting out the board game box.
+- **1/4" Thick Birch Plywood:** The material used for laser cutting out the board game box.
 - **Gorilla Glue:** Used to ensure board game box is constructed well.

 # Part 1: Planning and Designs